-- We evaluated the design and the implementation of internal controls that mitigate fraud and non-compliance risks, such as processes related to journal entries. - We performed a data analysis of high-risk journal entries and evaluated key estimates and judgments for bias by the Company's Board of Directors.
-Where we identified instances of unexpected journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information. - We incorporated elements of unpredictability in our audit related to the bank transactions analysis to get insights in incoming and outgoing transactions based on banking records.
+- We evaluated the design and the implementation of internal controls that mitigate fraud and non-compliance risks, such as processes related to journal entries. - We performed a data analysis scan of potential high-risk journal entries and evaluated key estimates and judgments for bias by the Company's Board of Directors.
+Where we identified instances of unexpected journal entries or other risks through our data analytics scan, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information. - We challenged the assumptions underlying the fair value and valuation assessment of loans and interest receivables from Parent and Sister. - We incorporated an element of unpredictability in our audit by extending the audit procedures in testing account balances which would not otherwise be tested due to their materiality or presumed low risk.